 So, what is the Modern Slavery Act and how does it affect your business?
 We have the answers to five key questions everyone is asking about modern slavery.

-1. Is modern slavery something the UK should worry about?
+1. Is modern slavery an issue in the UK?

 2. What obligations does the Modern Slavery Act impose?